theflakes/sigma_to_wazuh/README.md

 Wazuh HIDS: [https://wazuh.com](https://wazuh.com)

 ## Rule logic not yet converted:
-- Wazuh rule "if_sid" dependencies not yet accounted for
 - Wazuh "decoded_as", "if_group", and other logic sometimes required for a rule to be run against log not yet accounted for
 - Any using Sigma near logic
 - Any using a timeframe condition